jacoballessio/AI-shorts-generator/README.md

 ## Overview

-The AI-Shorts-Generator is a cutting-edge tool that leverages artificial intelligence to create engaging, short-form video content from longer sources.
-It analyzes and summarizes lengthy videos, identifies the most compelling moments and key highlights, and generates condensed, short-form edits tailored for platforms like YouTube Shorts, Instagram Reels, and TikTok.
+The AI-Shorts-Generator will be a cutting-edge tool that leverages artificial intelligence to create engaging, short-form video content from longer sources.
+It will analyze and summarize lengthy videos, identify the most compelling moments and key highlights, and generate condensed, short-form edits tailored for platforms like YouTube Shorts, Instagram Reels, and TikTok.

-## Features
+## Planned Features

 - **Video Summarization**: Analyze and summarize lengthy videos using speech recognition, natural language processing, and computer vision techniques.
 - **Highlight Extraction**: Extract identified highlights and compile them into a condensed, short-form video with seamless transitions and visual enhancements.
 - **Customization**: Allow users to specify preferences such as desired length, level of detail, and overall tone/style.
 - **Automated Captioning and Tagging**: Generate captions and tags for accessibility and improved discoverability.
-- **Platform Integration**: Seamlessly upload long-form videos and receive short-form versions tailored for various platforms.
+- **Platform Integration**: Enable seamless upload of long-form videos and receive short-form versions tailored for various platforms.
 - **Analytics and Insights**: Analyze user engagement and feedback to continuously improve algorithms and provide valuable insights to content creators.

 ## Planning